 #10 Understand the B2B buying journey from start to finish

 Most buying journey tracking tools only look at one user journey.
 They don’t track it on a company level.
-But in a B2B environment, you cannot make a decision based on only 1 person.
+But in a B2B environment, you cannot make a decision based on only one user journey.

-At Leadfeeder, we show the company-level data, so you can see all the buying journeys of the different employees involved and what actions they were taking before purchasing.
+At Leadfeeder, we show the company-level data, so you can see all the buying journeys from the company and what actions they were taking before purchasing.
 This way, you can understand what actions led the certain company to a buying decision.